w3c/sync-media-pub/docs-src/pages/sync-media.md

 layout: spec.njk
 ---
 <section id="abstract">
-    <p>This specification defines SyncMedia, a format for synchronized media presentations.
+    <p>This specification defines SyncMedia, an XML format for synchronized media presentations.
 A presentation consists of different types of media, orchestrated in a timeline.
 SyncMedia presentations are rendered to a user by a SyncMedia-aware player.</p>
 </section>

 <section id="sotd">